 Based out of FBN’s Chicago bureau, Trimble covers the auto industry, agriculture and commodities market along with breaking news.
 Most recently, he contributed to FBN's 2022 Midterm Election coverage.
 Prior, he reported out of the Chicago bureau covering the auto industry including the United Auto Workers’ continued strike against General Motors.

 Previously, Trimble served as a general assignment correspondent at WTSP-TV, the CBS affiliate in Tampa, Florida.
-In his three years reporting there, Trimble covered national breaking news stories such as Hurricane Florence, the Pulse nightclub massacre, and the 2016 election.
+In his three years reporting there, Trimble covered national breaking news stories such as Hurricane Irma, the Pulse nightclub massacre, and the 2016 election.

 Prior to WTSP, Trimble worked as a multimedia journalist for WLBZ-TV (NBC) in Bangor, Maine and later at WCSH-TV (NBC) in Portland, Maine.
 During his time at these stations, Trimble notably covered the 2016 New Hampshire primaries, the NFL/New England Patriots "Deflategate" controversy, and record breaking snow storms across the state.